No9/udpipe/README.md

-UDTCAT
+udpipe
 ======

-UDTCAT is a UDT data transfer device based off of the functionality of netcat.
+udpipe is a UDT data transfer device based off of the functionality of netcat.

 CONTENT
 -------
-./src:     UDTCAT source code
+./src:     udpipe source code

 ./udt:	      UDT source code, documentation and license